A Homemade Diet for Your Dog

 MY QUESTION FOR YOU TODAY:

-Do you prepare homemade food for your pets?
+Do you prepare a homemade diet for your dog?

 ** Leave your comment below. **